-Law firm SEO is the practice of optimizing your website to rank higher in the search engines for relevant keywords and phrases.
-These keywords are specific to your local area and the type of law you practice.
-It serves as a marketing tool to bring additional clients to your business.
+Law firm SEO, or SEO for attorneys, is the practice of optimizing your website to rank higher in the search engines for relevant and specific keywords and phrases.
+These keywords are specific to your local area and the type of law you practice, and incorporating them into your content is a vital part of your lawyer SEO strategy.

 With law firm SEO, you aim to build a fast, informative, and helpful website that supports your online and offline advertising and marketing efforts.
 Beyond bringing in more clients, it should help increase brand awareness and word-of-mouth.

 Why is it so important?
-More than half of smartphone users have contacted a business directly through the search results
+More than half of smartphone users have contacted a business directly through the search results.

 That means when people are searching for legal help in your area, and if you’re not showing up, your competition gets the business.